department-of-veterans-affairs/va.gov-team/teams/CAIA/accessibility/templates/Design review template.md

 ![A164DBE0-EF63-4F0D-B208-B09B509579D0](https://github.com/department-of-veterans-affairs/va.gov-team/assets/102324990/9fcb13c3-f3a2-47cb-8a01-90c51a36c586)

-To ensure that the alert component is not skipped by screen reader users after tabbing out of the date input field, you can set focus to the alert programmatically using JavaScript.
-Here's an example of how you can achieve this:
+Not sure where focus would go after tabbing out of "year" input field.
+To ensure that the alert component is not skipped by screen reader users after tabbing out of the date input field, we can set focus to the alert using JavaScript.

 * Add an `id` to your alert component to make it easier to target with JavaScript, e.g., `<div id="alertComponent" role="alert">Your alert message</div>`.